virtual-labs/exp-arma-process-iitd/experiment/theory.md

 <h3>Theory</h3>

 <p>

-In the standard signal processing literature (e.g., Kay, Proakis), an autoregressive (AR) process is modeled as a linear combination of past samples plus white noise.
-This is a
-<strong>parametric spectral estimation</strong> approach, where the power spectral density (PSD)
-is derived from the model parameters.
+As per standard signal processing literature (e.g., Kay, Proakis), many signals can be modeled as autoregressive (AR) process i.e. a linear combination of past samples plus white noise.
+The spectrum of these AR modelled signal can be estimated using  a parametric spectral estimation approach, where the power spectral density (PSD) can be directly evaluated using the AR model parameters which describes the signal.
+This is a <strong>parametric spectral estimation</strong> approach, where the power spectral density (PSD) is derived from the model parameters.
 </p>

 <p>